2019 Plan Information

 Benefits & Services

-VillageCareMAX Medicare Health Advantage Plan (HMO-SNP) members get all covered Medicare and many non-Medicare benefits.
+VillageCareMAX Medicare Health Advantage Plan (HMO SNP) members get all covered Medicare and many non-Medicare benefits.
 Your Care Manager will work with you and your providers to meet your needs.
-In addition to your Medicare health and Part D prescription drug coverage you will receive benefits such as:
+You receive Medicare-covered benefits and extra benefits such as:

 - $0 preventive services including bone mass measurement, diabetes screenings, cancer screenings, flu shots, and glaucoma tests